raspberrycoulis/DarkPi/README.md

 ### Examples - Blinkt!

-The `blinkt-uvindex.py` script will pull the current UV Index and change the colour of the Blinkt accordingly:
+The `blinkt-uvindex.py` script will pull the current UV Index and changes the colour of the Blinkt accordingly:
 - Green = low UV index
 - Yellow = moderate UV index
 - Orange = high UV index
 - Red = very high UV index
 - Violet = extreme UV index
 It will also print out the UV index in the console.
 Exit with `CTRL+C` to exit cleanly.
 The Blinkt will be turned off.

+The `blinkt-rain.py` script works similar to the UV Index one, but shows the probability of rain and changes the colour of the Blinkt accordingly:
+- Green = very low chance of rain
+- Yellow = low chance of rain
+- Orange = moderate chance or rain
+- Red = high chance of rain
+- Blue = extreme chance of rain
+It will also print out the chance of rain in the console.
+Exit with `CTRL+C` to exit cleanly.
+The blinkt will be turned off.

 ### Examples - PaPiRus